 6.3 And if we ‘chicken out’

 Sometimes – and I am a little embarrassed to admit this about myself – we may not be able to actually open ourselves to him, when the chance arrives for anointing.
 This can happen through having been too self conscious in front of others in the fellowship.
-But when it does happen the Spirit may come upon you after you have left your place of Christian fellowship.
+But when it does happen, the Spirit may come upon you after you have left your place of Christian fellowship.
 In other words, he may give you the opportunity for an ‘anointing’ or touch in a one-on-one setting.
 And I have that happen to me.

 Of course the Lord would know that you had wanted to be touched and why you missed out.
-In such cases, he will start gently in that private setting and build the anointing upwards in a fashion that he knows you are ready for; that you may actually long for.
+In such cases, he will start gently in that private setting and build the anointing upwards in a way that he knows you are ready for; that you may actually long for.
 What I am highlighting, first and foremost, is that it will be an ‘opportunity’ for you again, rather than being ‘forced upon’ you.

-There are so many alternative possibilities he uses to ease us in to that Pentecostal/ Charismatic relationship (when that is what we want) and then subsequently assist us along that particular path.
+There are so many other possibilities he can use to ease us in to that Pentecostal/ Charismatic relationship (when that is what we want) and then subsequently assist us along that particular path.

 It all just falls together so perfectly in the long run, so do not be concerned at all.
 I write that from my own experience, and that of other Christians I have discussed the matter with.